THIRD GRADE

 • DIVERSITY, EQUITY, INCLUSION, & BELONGING (DEIB)

 In Grade 3, DEIB concepts are developed across the academic program including within Social Emotional Learning, Morning Meetings, and within Equity and Inclusion groups that focus on developing students’ identities and their roles within the Redwood Day community.
 At this level, students explore a deeper sense of self and awareness of others.
-This is contextualized by highlighting diverse identities and experiences of our community members.
+This is contextualized by inclusively exploring identities (including neurodiversity) to actively recognize the perspectives and experiences of our community members and of those not represented in our community.

 Approaches to Teaching and Learning in DEIB